Patient education: Lyme disease prevention (Beyond the Basics)

 Use a tick repellent or tick-killing product — Several different commercially available products repel or kill ticks.
 Insect repellants containing the active ingredients DEET, IR3535, or picaridin can help prevent tick bites but they must be reapplied frequently.
 Products such as oil of lemon eucalyptus and citronella appear less effective.

-It is important to talk with a health care provider about guidelines for using DEET on children; products with more than 30 percent DEET should not be used.
-Small children exposed to large amounts of DEET have rarely experienced seizures.
-Furthermore, DEET should be stored safely out of the reach of children; small children who swallow DEET may experience seizures, coma, and even death.
+It is important to talk with a health care provider about guidelines for using DEET on children.
+Used as directed, DEET appears to be safe for children older than two months of age.
+However, products with more than 30 percent DEET should not be used since small children exposed to large amounts of DEET can experience adverse neurologic reactions, such as seizures.

 Picaridin — Picaridin is another tick repellent that is available without a prescription in the United States and is available as a 7 or 15 percent solution.
 This agent has been successfully used for years as a tick repellent at even higher concentrations in Europe and Australia.
 The United States Centers for Disease Control and Prevention currently recommends picaridin as an alternative to DEET.